 I believe this approach is more robust because it leverages both people and technology at the same time.
 In this regard, the French Renault group, allied with Nissan and Mitsubishi, came up with a very bold plan to create the world first mass-market open source vehicle.
 The group sells 10 million vehicles a year, placing it on the coveted top 3 list of car manufacturers in the world.
 Renault is opening the Twizy entirely: both hardware and software will be open.
 ARM and OSVehicle are key partners in this venture, inviting other car manufacturers, and the broader community of developers and car enthusiasts to join their efforts into building the car of the 21st century.

-The first mass-market open source car
+The world first mass-market open source vehicle.
+Let’s build it together!

 The challenge is set.
 The call is made.
 The best and brightest are working together to create the fully autonomous smart car.
 I’m excited about Intelligent technology, yes, but I really believe we’re on a fast track to achieve this goal because intelligent professionals collaborate in a free and open manner.
 The more eyeballs and brains at it, the better the data, and the better the solution.